 Loss of interest: a) Expectation of the medical student at the time of admission is to study about the disease and how it develops.
 But what they do is just roaming around normal anatomy, physiology and biochemistry resulting in loss of interest. b) Subjects taught during phase I in haphazard manner due to non-availability of time invariably results in loss of interest in the study.

 Less understanding of the subject: About 90% students in medical colleges pass 1st year subject by scoring 50 to 65% marks.
 That means their mind has retained only 50 to 65% of phase I subjects.
 Pathology is the most important subject in the entire MBBS curriculum.
-Teaching pathology to students having only 50 to 65% knowledge of basic subjects will invariably result in to less understanding of the pathology and the formation of substandard of doctors.
+Teaching pathology to students having only 50 to 65% knowledge of basic subjects will invariably result in to less understanding of the pathology and the formation of substandard doctors.

 Lengthy curriculum: Almost every subject taught in the MBBS curriculum has some topics which are completely useless for undergraduate level making curriculum lengthy.
 Such topics should be removed from undergraduate curriculum.
 The syllabus should be prepared by a committee involving 50% expert (MD/MS) in the subject and 50% experienced MBBS doctors so that unnecessary topics can be easily identified and removed.